All Episodes

 Instead, they fall for the trap because Democrats are dopes.

-They're they're idiots right now.
+They're idiots right now.

 And this is the easiest one to navigate.

-Uh and then what we learned during that was it didn't even matter because the judges in San Francisco would just let them out anyway.
+And then what we learned during that was it didn't even matter because the judges in San Francisco would just let them out anyway.

-He's arresting people out at a great clip and trying to do the right thing, and he's facing the same thing.
+He's arresting people at a great clip and trying to do the right thing.

 The judges won't put people in jail.

-So, you know, those are the things that are.
+So, you know, those are the same.

-So, what part of this is a trap?
+So what part of this is a trap?

 It's not an accident that they've led to this policy.